Davao City, officially known as the City of Davao, is a highly urbanized city in the island of Mindanao, Philippines.

 It’s also the third-most populous city in the Philippines after Quezon City and Manila.

 It is said that this city is somewhat dangerous because of the terrorist attacks that have been happening in the past couple of years on Mindanao Island.

 However, the situation is not that grave and the city is a lot safer for tourists and foreigners than it is rumored.

 The criminal activity in Davao City has increased greatly during the past couple of years.
 However, this criminal activity, for the most part, doesn't concern tourists.
 You should be careful in tourist hotspots because these are the places where most thefts and pickpocketing occur, and that violent crime exists, too.

 TRANSPORT & TAXIS RISK : LOW

-Transport is not the most reliable in Davao City, and can get annoying, but for the most part is safe.
+Transport is not the most reliable in Davao City and can get annoying, but for the most part, it is safe.
 Count on taxi drivers trying to rip you off, extremely annoying traffic jams the Philippines are notorious for, intolerant and reckless drivers, and taxi drivers working without meters.

 PICKPOCKETS RISK : LOW

-Though the risk of petty theft exists due to the popularity of this destination, and there are many pickpockets operating around the beaches and popular tourist hotspots, the level of petty crime is low compared to many European capitals.
+Though the risk of petty theft exists due to the popularity of this destination, and many pickpockets are operating around the beaches and popular tourist hotspots, the level of petty crime is low compared to many European capitals.

 NATURAL DISASTERS RISK : MEDIUM